spirit986/pegbtech_demo/README.md

   IdentityFile ~/.ssh/<YOUR-PRIVATE-KEY>
 ```

 3. Your own system with **ansible**, **git**, **docker** and **docker-compose** from where you will do the deployment.
 Docker and docker-compose are not mandatory for your system.
 However they are highly reccomended for the deployment phase.
-If you don't want to install docker on your system then for the deployment phase you will have to ssh into the target system and clone the repo there.
+If you don't want to install docker on your system then for the deployment phase you will have to ssh into the target system, clone the repo there and execute the deployment steps.

 4. The target system must have access to the internet (obviously).
 If it is behind NAT make sure that port 80 and 443 are forwarded to it otherwise letsencrypt will fail.
 ```